-The effect of selected vogasanas, pranayama and meditation on biochemical, physiological psychological variables of male students were examined using voluntary subjects randomly drawn into two groups of twenty each.
+The effect of selected yogasanas, pranayama and meditation biochemical, physiological on psychological variables of male students were examined using voluntary subjects randomly drawn into two groups of twenty each.
 One group acted as the control group and the other group acted as the experimental group.
 The twelve weeks of yogasanas, pranayama and meditation training was given only for the experimental group and the other group did not do any physical training.
-The data for the above mention variables were collected prior to the training (pre test) and after twelve weeks of training (post test).
+The data for the above mention variables were collected prior to the training (pretest) and after twelve weeks of training (posttest).
 The analysis on the effect of 12 weeks of yogasanas, pranayama and meditation training on the biochemical, physiological and psychological variables were statistically examined by analysis of covariance (ANCOVA).